Alex Walker (rugby league)

 He has previously played for the London Broncos in the Championship and the Super League, and spent time on loan from the Broncos at the London Skolars and the Hemel Stags in League 1.

 Background

 Walker was born in Harlow, Essex, England.

 Walker is a product of the London Broncos academy system and made his first team debut on 13 September 2014.
-He has now established himself in the starting line up of the London Broncos first team.
+Before joining London Broncos Academy, Walker played for Brentwood Eels RLFC as a youth player.

 Playing career

+London Broncos

 Walker made his début for the London Broncos in the Super League against the Bradford Bulls in 2014.